Influence of Peers

 1) Describe the structure and nature (composition, characteristics, social status, health and health-related behaviours) of young people’s peer groups.

-2) Investigate how children and young people’s friendships, peer groups and youth (sub)cultural identities influence health: particularly mental health and health-related behaviours.
+2) Investigate how children and young people’s friendships, peer groups and youth (sub)cultural identities influence health: particularly mental health, victimisation and health-related behaviours.

 Young R. Can Neds (or Chavs) be non-delinquent, educated or even middle class?
 Contrasting empirical findings with cultural stereotypes.
-Sociology 2012;46:1140-1160
+Sociology 2012;46:1140-1160open access

 Sweeting H, West P, Young R, Kelly S. Dimensions of adolescent subjective social status within the school community: description and correlates.
 Journal of Adolescence 2011;34:493-504pubmed open access